kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 ## 🔗 Chain of Responsibility

 Real world example
 > For example, you have three payment methods (`A`, `B` and `C`) setup in your account; each having a different amount in it. `A` has 100 USD, `B` has 300 USD and `C` having 1000 USD and the preference for payments is chosen as `A` then `B` then `C`.
 You try to purchase something that is worth 210 USD.
-Using Chain of Responsibility, first of all account `A` will be checked if it can make the purchase, if yes purchase will be made and the chain will be broken.
+Using Chain of Responsibility, first account `A` will be checked if it can make the purchase, if yes purchase will be made and the chain will be broken.
 If not, request will move forward to account `B` checking for amount if yes chain will be broken otherwise the request will keep forwarding till it finds the suitable handler.
 Here `A`, `B` and `C` are links of the chain and the whole phenomenon is Chain of Responsibility.

 In plain words
-> It helps building a chain of objects.
+> It helps to build a chain of objects.
 Request enters from one end and keeps going from object to object till it finds the suitable handler.

 Wikipedia says
 > In object-oriented design, the chain-of-responsibility pattern is a design pattern consisting of a source of command objects and a series of processing objects.
 Each processing object contains logic that defines the types of command objects that it can handle; the rest are passed to the next processing object in the chain.

 **Programmatic Example**

 Translating our account example above.
-First of all we have a base account having the logic for chaining the accounts together and some accounts
+First we have a base account having the logic for chaining the accounts together and some accounts

 ```php
 abstract class Account